Hazel Findlay: Biography

 Findlay was born in 1989, the daughter of climber Steve Findlay.

 She began climbing on the sea cliffs of Pembrokeshire with her father when she was six years old.

-She became a six-time junior national rock climbing champion, but gave up indoor competitive climbing in favour of trad climbing.
+She became a six-time junior national rock climbing champion but gave up competition climbing in favor of traditional climbing.

 She is a graduate of the University of Bristol, where she studied philosophy.